GeppettoJS/backbone.geppetto/README.md

 ## Version History

+### 0.6.2
+*Released 31 July 2013*

+* Enforce that commands are constructable.
+* Allow batch registration of several commands for a single event
+* Thanks to [creynders](https://github.com/creynders) for these enhancements!

 ### 0.6.1
 *Released 17 July 2013*

 * Enforce that event payloads are objects, and not other types.

 ### 0.6
 *Released 2 June 2013*